MetAILab/FengYuan-Weather/README.md

 ## Inference

 Before performing inference for forecasting, you need to convert the input data into the required format according to the **Data Format** specification.
 Once the data format conversion is complete, you can directly run inference to generate a forecast for the next 10 days.
+Zenodo (https://zenodo.org/records/17585603) contains the FengYuan-Weather model weights, which are used for inference.

 If you want a 6-hourly forecast for the next 10 days, you can use the following command: